monsterkodi/ko/README.md

 - a single, non-intrusive input field to ...
     - open files quickly
     - find in text and search in files
-    - input terminal, coffee-script and macro commands
+    - input terminal-, coffee-script- and macro-commands
     - goto lines or class/method/function-definitions

 **terminal**